SilverBlog/silverblog/README.md

 - `./manage.py new` Add a new article (you can edit and add an article by specifying an editor or a json file)

-Add article json example(You need to put the file in the Document directory.
-The name here should be the same as the md file name in the Document directory.):
+Add article json example:(You need to put the file in the Document directory.
+The name here should be the same as the md file name in the Document directory.)

 ```json
 {